NCATS-Tangerine/ros/README.md

 ## Overview

-Ros executes graphs of queries to compose knowledge networks.
+Ros executes graphs of queries to cooperatively compose knowledge networks.

 While the language provides common constructs supporting variables, modularity, extensibility, templates, and a type system, it is targeted at the distinctive challenges of creating **highly detailed knowledge graphs enabling reasoning and inference**.